michbogos/Verlet-physics/README.md

 Will maybe improve in the future.
 Requires pygame

+C++ implementation with grid and olcPixelameEngine

-Current stability record: ~630 balls
+Current stability record: ~4k balls